-The government’s deadline for U.S. citizens to be Real ID compliant has changed from Oct 1, 2021 to May 3, 2023.
+The government’s deadline for U.S. citizens to be Real ID compliant has changed to May 2025.
 At that time U.S citizens will need to present a Real ID or valid U.S. passport to board domestic flights, access certain federal facilities or visit U.S. military installations.

 What’s a “Real ID” and who needs one?